-Encounter underway in J&K's Pulwama, Anantnag; One terrorist killed
+Encounter underway in J&K's Pulwama, Anantnag; Two terrorists killed

-Srinagar, May 18: A terrorist has been killed in an encounter with security forces in Jammu and Kashmir's Pulwama district on Saturday morning.
+Srinagar, May 18: Two terrorists have been killed in an encounter with security forces in Jammu and Kashmir's Pulwama district on Saturday morning.
 The area has been cordoned off after the exchange of fire took place.

 Heavy exchange of firing took place.
 The encounter broke out between terrorists and troops of 130 Battalion CRPF, 55 Rashtriya Rifles (RR) and Special Operations Group (SOG) in Panzgam village of Awantipora, Pulwama.